-Q: What was the first review you ever received and how did you get it?April 16, 2022
+Q: What was the first review you ever received and how did you get it?Abril 16, 2022

 A: In 1991 I was in my late thirties and had resigned my active duty Naval commission two years before.
 I had been an artist for five years.
 I was anxious to get my pastel paintings exhibited, seen by an audience, and collected!
 As I worked hard to build my resume, I hustled to exhibit in all sorts of spaces that were not galleries: restaurants, hospitals, real estate offices, law offices, theaters, doctors’ offices, and more.
 The goal was to just get the work out of my home studio.